 Other specific quantitative values produced by Placido topography or Scheimpflug imaging topometry that can be used as progression determinants of the disease are anterior surface irregularity indices, such as the Index of Height Decentration (IHA).

-Lately, the use of anterior-segment optical coherence tomography (OCT) has been progressively used in the facilitation of clinical diagnosis of keratoconus.
+Lately, the use of anterior-segment optical coherence tomography (OCT) has been progressively used in the clinical diagnosis of keratoconus.
 The use of OCT can provide meridional cross-section (B-Scan) images of the cornea, revealing the asymmetric corneal thinning and posterior curvature asymmetry.
 More recent is the use of spectral-domain OCT as a corneal pachymetry tool, revealing corneal thickness asymmetry associated with KCN.

-Even more recent is the investigation of corneal epithelial thickness distribution, facilitated by the most recent Fourier-domain OCT devices, that can be a very sensitive and specific indicator for KCN.
+The investigation of corneal epithelial thickness distribution, facilitated by the most recent Fourier-domain OCT devices, can be a very sensitive and specific indicator for KCN.
 A key feature of the epithelium is that its thickness is such that it acts as a mask for underlying stromal thickness irregularities.
 Thus, it can be thinner (even less than 20 micrometers) over the most protruding part of the cornea and thicker (even more than 70 micrometers) over the flatter areas.
 This epithelial thickness distribution, if not accounted for, results in a false presentation of a slightly more uniform corneal thickness, masking early signs of corneal thickness irregularities measured with other devices so far, such as those based on Scheimpflug imaging, and reducing the degree of corneal curvature irregularity, as measured by Placido topography.

 The available options for the management of KCN are highly dependent on the stage of the disease and its progression.
 If the disease is stabilized (no progression), the emphasis is given in correcting the vision.
 If the disease is progressing, the emphasis is to slow (arrest) the procession.